ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

       + virtual_network_name         = "vnet-spoke1"
     }

-  //Notice how the following 2 delegations has been defined, simply by defining the pattern of "Web"
+  //Notice how the delegation completes simple by using pattern "Web/server" Which finds the delegation "Web/serverFarms"
+  //It also adds the underlying actions for set delegation

   //More pattern values:
   // "Fabric", "Logic", "Batch", "PostgreSQL" And so many more - The entire list can be found in the local variable called "subnet_list_of_delegations" of the source code, link below